The meaning of unconditional love is a real story dedicated to loving memory to Edith M Carleton (the photo is of our parents on their wedding day).

 My sister has shown the world (in this post) what it means to love unconditionally.

 God has broken the chains of sin and bondage that plagued our family for years.
-Continue to go forward and lean on the rock Jesus Christ when you are feeling low in spirit, and he will lift you up.
+Continue to go forward and lean on the rock Jesus Christ when you are feeling low in spirit, and he will lift you.

-In loving memory of Edith M Carleton who passed away on July 5th, 2015.
-I know in my heart that you did your best and now God has laid you to rest.
-I Love You Mom, Love Linda
+In loving memory of Edith M Carleton, I know in my heart that you did your best, and now God has laid you to rest.
+I Love You, Mom, Love Linda

 Obituary of Edith M Carleton